pleb/blog/posts/minimal-nextjs-blog-part5-miscellaneous-pages.md

 export const readFile = (subPath: string, fileName: string): Buffer => readFileSync(`${process.cwd()}/${subPath}/${fileName}`)
 ```

-Then I'll update the functions in the `posts.ts` file to make use of these.
-The full path is `/shared/build-time/posts.ts`.
+With this sharable logic defined, I update the `build-time/posts.ts` file to use it.

-`getPostsMarkdownFileNames` changes from
+The code  for `getPostsMarkdownFileNames` changes from

 ```ts
 export const getPostsMarkdownFileNames = async (): Promise<string[]> =>